elenaacinapura/ehrenfest_model/README.md

 ```
 make plot
 ```
-will execute the python scripts to output significant plots of the simulation jst performed.
+will execute the python scripts to output significant plots of the simulation just performed.
 Don't complain if the plots seem ugly, I will work on that later.